yosefbeder/the-cutest-organism/README.md

 - **Standard 1 (Never Mention Your Personal Information)**.
 ### Questions Generation
 - **Standard 1 (Include Questions on All Extracted High-Yield Items):** Do not ignore any of high-yield items without generating a question for it (either MCQ or written).
-- **Standard 2 (No Signs for The Questions Being Generated):** Don't include any phrase that indicates the content is AI generated like "Based on the provided material," "According to the lecturer," "as emphasized by the lecturer," etc.
+- **Standard 2 (No Signs for The Questions Being Generated):** Don't include any phrase that indicates the content is AI generated like "Based on the provided material," "According to the lecturer," "as emphasized by the lecturer," "based on the provided lecture," etc.
 - **Standard 3 (No Citations):** Don't explicitly add citations or references in the answers of the generated questions (e.g., Unstable Angina \[cite: 72\]).
 - **Standard 4 (No Helper Text):** Do not include mnemonics, helper text, hints, or obvious clues within the question stem (e.g., asking which layer has profuse bleeding and then stating that layer is "known for being rich in blood vessels" or Enumerate The 4 main organs affected by Rheumatic Fever, according to the "Hag Bass" mnemonic).
 - **Standard 5 (No Arabic Translations in Generated Questions)**.